-It means that if your flight is scheduled to land in a rough city late at night, you should spend more money on a guesthouse that will pick you up right from the airport instead of taking a bus into town and trying to find a guesthouse on foot.
+It means that if your flight is scheduled to land in a rough city late at night, you should spend more money on a hotel that will pick you up right from the airport instead of taking a bus into town and trying to navigate your way there on foot.

 It means you should pay extra money to take a taxi home at night if you don’t feel comfortable walking through the neighborhood on your own.

 It means paying more to stay in a central neighborhood with lots of lively activity instead of a cheaper, quiet residential area where you feel isolated.

 It means you should choose the dive school with the stellar safety reputation and hundreds of positive TripAdvisor reviews instead of the rough-around-the-edges dive school that will do it for much cheaper.

 Build an extra financial cushion into your trip and use it for situations like these: ones where you could travel safely if you spent a little more.

 Prepare for the Worst with Documents and Secret Cash